-Can I take classes online or face-to-face?
+Can I take classes face-to-face or online?

 At COTC students have the flexibility to take classes face-to-face and online.
+Programs in the social work pathways are offered online in an asynchronous format for your flexibility and convenience.

 How quickly can I complete the social work assistant program?